BitcoinQnA/BitcoinPrivacyGuide/separate.md

 ### Android

 Samourai Wallet offers the easiest and most effective coinjoin implementation, Whirlpool.
-Below is a simple walkthrough but to read a more indepth look at it's features see [here](https://www.bitcoinqna.com/post/whirlpool-faq)
+Below is a simple walkthrough but to read a more in-depth look at it's features see [here](https://www.bitcoinqna.com/post/whirlpool-faq)

 1. Calculate your Whirlpool [fees](https://www.whirlpoolfees.com/) based on your chosen amounts and pool sizes
 1. Send some bitcoin into your wallet as outlined [earlier](https://bitcoinprivacy.guide/secure.html#android)